maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 which shows my post-tweaking configuration.
 There's opportunity to customize it quite a bit, including the option to enable, essentially, a function key, to overload secondary functions on the main mouse buttons.
 Currently, I'm trying out copy, cut and paste using secondary-one, -two, and -three buttons.
 Neat.

+Unlike a traditional mouse, the weight and shape of this vertical mouse prevents you from picking it up with one hand when you run out of mousing-space (say: bump into your keyboard or some other item on your desk).
+I quickly figured out that you could tilt the whole mouse right, up on it's side a bit, which is enough to stop it from tracking, and you can easily reposition it at this point.

+My keyboard tray has a mild downward slope.
+I found that this mouse, left alone, tends to slide until it bumps the wrist wrest, whereas my prior mouse (a <a href="http://www.razerzone.com/store/razer-deathadder">Razer DeathAdder</a>\*) would sit tight.
+Whether this is due to the weight or relative friction of bottom-facing materials, I'm not certain.

 This early in the game, I don't have any feedback on the ergonomic claims.
 I'm a bit skeptic at this point - I wonder if the mere act of altering my mouse ergonomics after 20 years of training my arm to use the standard mouse will do more harm than good.

-Unlike a traditional mouse, the weight and shape of this vertical mouse prevents you from picking it up with one hand when you run out of mousing-space (say: bump into your keyboard or some other item on your desk).
-I quickly figured out that you could tilt the whole mouse right, up on it's side a bit, which is enough to stop it from tracking, and you can easily reposition it at this point.

 ### Recap & Summary